So, you’re traveling. Across multiple time zones. With a baby.

 When deciding how to darken your child’s sleep environment, there are a few options:

-1. Bring along portable blackout shades like these.
+1. Bring along portable blackout shades like these (use my code ohbabyconsulting for 20% off).

 2. Stash a few black garbage bags in your suitcase.
 Don’t forget some painters tape to safely tack them to the windows!